 - Physician assistants: Active, unencumbered physician assistant licensure in the state of Washington and NCCPA board certification, plus active Drug Enforcement Authority registration.

-- It is required that Fellows complete Pediatric Advanced Life Support (PALS) prior to or during their Fellowship year.
+- It is recommended that fellows complete Pediatric Advanced Life Support (PALS) prior to their fellowship year.

-Applications will be accepted on a rolling basis up to 12 months in advance of a cohort start date.
-In order for an application to be considered for a specific cohort, it must be submitted 6 months prior to the start date, and candidate must be eligible to have proof of board certification 12-14 weeks prior to start date.
+Applications will be accepted up to 12 months in advance of a cohort start date, and candidates will be selected on a rolling basis according to application submission date.
+Application closing dates are listed for each cohort below.
+However, cohorts may be filled prior to the listed dates, depending on the number of eligible candidates.
+In order to be considered for hire, candidates must be eligible to have proof of board certification 12 to 14 weeks prior to start date.

 Upcoming cohorts and dates: